RISEnergy project core

-The consortium of RISEnergy is composed of all members involved in the project from research, academia and industry.
-These members contribute by offering access to their research infrastructures (RIs), actively participating in the project’s implementation, or both.
+The consortium of RISEnergy is composed of all members involved in the project from research, academia, and industry.
+These members contribute by offering access to their research infrastructures (RI providers), actively participating in the project’s implementation (implementing member), or both.

-The extensive RISEnergy consortium is composed of 69 organisations from 22 countries, including 17 full partners, 37 affiliated entities, and 15 subcontractors.
-Additionally, full partners hold specific responsibilities in various aspects of the project’s management and its bodies.
+The extensive RISEnergy consortium is composed of 68 organisations from 22 countries, including 17 full partners, 37 affiliated entities, and 14 service suppliers.
+Affiliated entities and service suppliers are engaged in the project via one of the full partners.
+They are involved as RI providers (except for two affiliated entities without RI and working only on other project activities).
+Only full partners hold specific responsibilities in various aspects of the project’s management and its bodies.

 RISEnergy counts on 17 full partners, each bringing significant expertise in renewable energy technologies from industry, academia and research organisations.
 They contribute their extensive knowledge and skills to the project and, where applicable, their top-tier infrastructures as well.

-Most of the partners and beneficiaries are European Strategy Forum on Research Infrastructures (ESFRI) landmarks, such as EU-SOLARIS and ECCSEL, as well as members of the European Energy Research Alliance (EERA), DERlab and prestigious national institutions like KIT, CNR, ENEA and CEA.
-The RISEnergy consortium members have a long history of cooperation, having established over the years the foundation of a European energy ecosystem.
+Most of the full partners are European Strategy Forum on Research Infrastructures (ESFRI) landmarks, such as EU-SOLARIS and ECCSEL, as well as members of the European Energy Research Alliance (EERA), DERlab and prestigious national institutions like KIT, CNR, ENEA and CEA.
+These members have a long history of cooperation, having established over the years the foundation of a European energy ecosystem.

 The RISEnergy full-participants partners are listed below: